Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Related work

-Further, working with ML models is often guided as much by assumptions and intuition as by measurable evidence.
-Layers of this implicit knowledge pertaining to different aspects of ML have been the subject of investigation.
-For example, Cabrera~\etal~\cite{cabrera_what_2023} investigated ML engineers' mental models of what their models have learned.
-They developed and evaluated a tool that supported understanding different behaviors of ML models, effectively explicating and enhancing the tacit assumptions shaping model choice.
+Further, ML model development is guided as much by assumptions and intuition as by measurable evidence.
+Investigations into this implicit knowledge include work by Cabrera~\etal~\cite{cabrera_what_2023}, who studied the mental models of ML engineers regarding model learning.
+They developed a tool to support the understanding of model behaviors, which effectively explicates and enhances the tacit assumptions that shape model choice.

-Finally, particularly relevant to this study is the practice of transfer learning, i.e., adapting models trained on \emph{source datasets} to perform well on domain-specific tasks using \emph{target datasets}.
-This promising strategy has also been a subject of inquiry in HCI.
-Zeng~\etal~\cite{zeng_intenttuner_2024} developed IntentTuner, a support system designed to integrate human intentions throughout the fine-tuning workflow, which is one of the transfer learning strategies.
-The system provided a structured approach for translating intentions into actionable strategies for data processing and supported evaluation of alignment between the fine-tuned models and intended behaviors.
-At the other end of the user spectrum, Mishra~\etal~\cite{mishra_designing_2021} explored how non-expert users make sense of transfer learning processes.
-They concluded that while domain experts can successfully perform transfer learning, their progress is often hindered by misunderstandings about how the learning actually occurs.
-These studies are yet another example of trying to conceptualize the tacit wishes and knowledge of data workers and translate them into concrete steps and guidance for ML pipelines.
+Finally, particularly relevant is transfer learning, which adapts models from \emph{source datasets} to \emph{target datasets} for domain-specific tasks.
+This strategy is increasingly studied in HCI, such as Zeng~\etal~\cite{zeng_intenttuner_2024} who developed IntentTuner to integrate human intentions into fine-tuning workflows through structured data processing strategies.
+Conversely, Mishra~\etal~\cite{mishra_designing_2021} explored how non-experts perceive transfer learning, finding that even domain experts face progress hurdles due to misunderstandings of the underlying learning process.
+These studies illustrate efforts to conceptualize the tacit knowledge of data workers and translate them into concrete guidance for ML pipelines.

-These foundational studies step by step uncover and conceptualize the vast amount of knowledge that goes into ML development.
-While we know a great deal about training ML models and creating datasets at various stages, the increasingly popular practice of transfer learning, particularly in data-scarce domains such as medical imaging, remains largely guided by intuition.
-How practitioners understand, evaluate, and select data for transfer learning is still largely unexplored, leaving a key aspect of real-world ML practice invisible.